acdc-digital/solopro/README.md

 ## About

 **Soloist** is a personal analytics platform that turns day-to-day experiences into actionable insights through intelligent tracking and predictive analysis.
+Our goal is act as your weather forecast for your mood.
+Our objective is to make it easier for our Users to understand themselves, correct unwanted behaviours, and align their futureselves with who they want to be.

 ### Key Features